hirosystems/stacks-blockchain-api/readme.md

 # Deployment

+For optimal performance, we recommend running the API database on PostgreSQL version 14 or newer.
 ## Upgrading

 If upgrading the API to a new major version (e.g. `3.0.0` to `4.0.0`) then the Postgres database from the previous version will not be compatible and the process will fail to start.

 [Event Replay](#event-replay) must be used when upgrading major versions.
 Follow the event replay [instructions](#event-replay-instructions) below.
 Failure to do so will require wiping both the Stacks Blockchain chainstate data and the API Postgres database, and re-syncing from scratch.